cookpete/react-player/README.md

-`className` | Pass in a `className` to set on the root element `style` | Add [inline styles](https://facebook.github.io/react/tips/inline-styles.html) to the root element `progressFrequency` | The time between `onProgress` callbacks, in milliseconds | `1000`
+`className` | Pass in a `className` to set on the root element `style` | Add [inline styles](https://facebook.github.io/react/tips/inline-styles.html) to the root element `progressFrequency` | The time between `onProgress` callbacks, in milliseconds | `1000` `startOffset` | The offset at which the player will start, in seconds.
+Works with FilePlayer only. | `0`

 #### Callback props